-Our property law barristers are experts in their fields of practice.
-They provide constructive, practical advice designed to achieve successful commercial solutions to all property-related disputes for their clients.
+Our property law barristers provide constructive, practical advice designed to achieve successful commercial solutions to all property-related disputes for clients.
 We represent clients in all courts and tribunals as well as in mediations and arbitrations.

-Our property law group is headed by Max Thorowgood.
-In addition to his practice as a barrister, Max sits as a Deputy Judge of the First-tier Tribunal, Property Chamber in Land Registration and Residential Property cases.
-Five of our other property law barristers also hold part-time paid judicial roles.
+Max Thorowgood heads our property group.
+As well as his practice as a barrister, Max sits as a Deputy Judge of the First-tier Tribunal, Property Chamber in Land Registration and Residential Property cases.
+Some of our other property law barristers also hold part-time paid judicial roles.

 Our barristers have particular expertise in the following areas: